kostajh/drush/docs/configuration.md

 /opt/lampp/bin                             | XAMPP (Windows)

 Additionally, you may need to adjust your php.ini settings before you can use drush successfully.
-See CONFIGURING PHP.INI below for more details on how to proceed.
+See [php.ini configuration](configuration.md#phpini-configuration) below for more details on how to proceed.

 Specify PHP version for Drush